Gwen-Bradbury/MS3/README.md

 The back to top button takes the user to the top of the current page and has been tested and reponded as expected on every page.

 7. **Manual Testing**
     - Various browsers and devices; the project was shared in the peer-code-review CI slack room and was tested by other CI Students, Mentors, Alumni and Tutors.
+This is in direct relation to the 'Goals' and 'User Stories' from the 'UX' Section.
 The results of this were -
         1. Users can easily understand the main purpose of the site.
         2. It's colorful and engaging.